Home Heat Pump Guide

 How to Apply for the BUS Grant: Step-by-Step Guide

-The good news about applying for the Boiler Upgrade Scheme (BUS) grant is that you do not apply yourself.
-Your MCS-certified installer handles the application on your behalf through the Ofgem portal.
+Here is the best news about the BUS grant: you do not apply yourself.
+Your MCS-certified installer handles the entire application through the Ofgem portal.
 Your role is to provide the right documents, choose a good installer, and understand what is happening at each stage.

-This guide walks you through every step of the process, from your first enquiry to having the grant deducted from your final bill.
-We will explain what you need to prepare, what your installer does behind the scenes, and how long each stage typically takes.
+This guide walks you through every step, from your first enquiry to having the £7,500 grant deducted from your final bill.
+We explain what you need to prepare, what your installer does behind the scenes, and the typical timeline for each stage.

 Before You Start: What You Need